technomystique/test-git/README.md

 # test-git
-A Git test repository for study
+A Git test repository for students

 ## how to install
 - Use your brain